-Included in this document is our Family, Activities & Athletics, Volunteer and Saints, Inc. Handbooks.
+Included in this document is our Family, Activities & Athletics, and Volunteer handbooks.

 Please read the handbooks and sign and return the Handbook form to your child's teacher by fall conference time.

 Thank you for choosing to partner with St. Joseph Catholic STEM School for your child's education.